elplatt/Exp-Buddy/README.md

 ## Data Workflow

+Snapshots of some notebook output are included as html files.

 1. Preprocess
     1. 01 Preprocess Grades - Extracts grades for relevant assignments
         * Up to 10 points are added to student grades on invididual assignments to